-“Normal is so far out there now,” Przyblinski said.
-“I just kind of wake up, do my online classes, look at the stock market to see how far its fallen, try to throw some money in there.
+“Normal is so far out there now,” Przybylinski said.
+“I just kind of wake up, do my online classes, look at the stock market to see how far it’s fallen, try to throw some money in there.
 I’ve been playing a lot of [MLB} The Show too.
 A lot of baseball virtually.”

 Virtual baseball will have to do while the real thing is paused.

-For Pryzblinski, not being able to catch his classmate, ace and friend— regardless of the beating the velocity put on his hand— is the hardest part.
+For Przybylinski, not being able to catch his classmate, ace and friend— regardless of the beating the velocity put on his hand— is the hardest part.

 “I think what makes me the most upset is not being able to catch Mason in a game,” he said.

-Through four years, the batterymates had each other’s back, and watched each other grow.
-Miller was there for Pryzblinski as he developed into the team’s No. 1 catcher and emotional leader.
-Pryzblinski was there for Miller as he overcame type one diabetes to become arguably the best pitcher in the PAC.
+Through four years, the battery mates had each other’s back and watched each other grow.
+Miller was there for Przybylinski as he developed into the team’s No. 1 catcher and emotional leader.
+Przybylinski was there for Miller as he overcame Type 1 Diabetes to become arguably the best pitcher in the PAC.

 “I’ve grown a lot and he’s grown a lot in four years, so we also grew together in that time,” Miller said.
 “So having that relationship on the field and off the field is something that’s pretty special.
 Moving forward, I don’t know if I’ll have something like that again.”

 Miller won’t miss everything about college.
 He doesn’t see himself longing for the days of 8 a.m. lectures or cafeteria food.
 What he will miss, however, is seeing his best friends face-to-face, every day and every night.